Friday May 22, 2015

 Don’t underestimate the importance of a smooth sales process.
 Having scalable systems to contact leads, follow up, and onboard new clients can make or break your startup.
 A streamlined sales process makes you appear more professional, and reduces the chances of leads falling through the cracks.

 This is primarily what Dave uses the AllProWebTools CRM for.
 He spends most of his time meeting new prospects and connections.
-CRM allows him to keep up with the huge numbers of people he speaks with each day.
+Our small business CRM allows him to keep up with the huge numbers of people he speaks with each day.
 He tracks his progress with leads and sets reminders to follow up.

 When we onboard new clients, AllProWebTools helps us make the process smooth.